097475/EMS/README.md

 Documentation general guidelines :

-"Exactness, e.g. statements like "appropriate", "small/large", "optimal", etc. should be changed to indicate the actual values, parameter range, criterion, etc.
+- Exactness, e.g. statements like "appropriate", "small/large", "optimal", etc. should be changed to indicate the actual values, parameter range, criterion, etc.
-Completeness, e.g. all project functions are described Verifiability, e.g. avoid expressions like "works better", "it is well adjusted", etc.
+- Completeness, e.g. all project functions are described
+- Verifiability, e.g. avoid expressions like "works better", "it is well adjusted", etc.
-Consistency, e.g. the same aspect should not be described in different way in various parts of documentation Modifiability, e.g. since programs "live", a good documentation should reflect correctly the program last version References, e.g. documentation must provide references or attachments to all the related documents (datasheets, RFC documents, legal acts, source codes and open libraries, and executable software"
+- Consistency, e.g. the same aspect should not be described in different way in various parts of documentation
+- Modifiability, e.g. since programs "live", a good documentation should reflect correctly the program last version
+- References, e.g. documentation must provide references or attachments to all the related documents (datasheets, RFC documents, legal acts, source codes and open libraries, and executable software"

 Even more general tasks: